Hi families,

 Welcome!
 I’d love to share a bit about myself, my background, and my philosophy so you can decide if we might be a good fit for each other.

 I generally work with parents who are looking to gain more collaborative skills themselves, to improve communication in the family in general, and equally important, to learn more about the PDA profile, how it presents, and how to best respond in the moment to prevent conflicts/ equalizing behavior.
-The majority of my clients have children between the ages of 3 and 9.
+I primarily work with clients who have children between the ages of 2 and 7.

 My Story